CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Non-Critical_Notes/Radio_Packet_Format.md

 * Bytes 1,2,3,4: uint32_t of starting byte offset within file (index of Byte 5)
 * Bytes 5-200: Content of file

+### Bytes 1-end of GNSS BESTXYZB Sample Packets (Packet Type `0x30`)

+Sent by `misc_tools/exec_blob/gnss_bestxyzb_ring_blob`, a blob (not built into the main firmware image) that periodically samples `log bestxyzb once` from the GNSS receiver into an in-memory ring buffer, and downlinks randomly-selected samples from that buffer on each run.
+See `GNSS_bestxyzb_downlink_packet_t` in that blob's source for the authoritative struct definition.

+* Bytes 1,2: uint16_t sequence number of this downlinked packet (persisted across the blob's runs; wraps at 65536)
+* Bytes 3,4: uint16_t ring buffer position (0-299) this sample was read from
+* Bytes 5-end: Raw NovAtel BESTXYZB binary log (144 bytes).

 ## Other Details